-Section VII II - F Procurement Activities by Sub-Recipients 28

-Section IX - Ex khibits
+Section IX - Exhibits

-Α. Procurement Method form
+- A. Procurement Method form

-B. Cost Analysis and Price Analysis Selection Tool
+- B. Cost Analysis and Price Analysis Selection Tool

-C. Sub-recipients vs. Contractor Chart
+- C. Sub-recipients vs. Contractor Chart

 SECTION I - INTRODUCTION

 The purpose of these guidelines is to provide direction to employees and agents of the Fresno Regional Workforce Development Board (FRWDB) in conducting procurement and purchasing activities in compliance with federal and state procurement standards.